 A super moon happens when the moon’s orbit brings it closest to Earth at the same time the moon is full — making it appear about 17% larger and much brighter than an average moon, according to NASA.

-The September full moon is also known as the Harvest Moon.
+The November full moon is also known as the Beaver Moon.

-When & where to see the Super Harvest Moon in September
+When & where to see the Super Beaver Moon in November

-This means you’ll get a chance to view the Super Harvest Moon at the exact moment of peak fullness.
+This means you won’t get a chance to view the Super Moon at the exact moment of peak fullness, because it will occur in daylight hours.

 But the moon will appear full to your eyes on three evenings in Atlanta.